Skip to content

 # Start a session

-# Tail a session's event stream (SSE under the hood)
+# Tail a session's full event stream (SSE under the hood)

 oma sessions tail sess_xyz